 The entire Tier 2 NPS account corpus can be withdrawn as a lump sum or multiple withdrawals without any limit.

 Investments in Tier 2 NPS account does not qualify for any tax benefit.
-Also, the withdrawals are added to the total taxable income of the subscriber.
-They are taxable as per the individual’s income tax slab.
+Also, the withdrawals are taxable as per the investment holding period.

 One can easily transfer funds from Tier 2 account to Tier 1 account.